Permits for operation of the hydro power plants

 Holmen is a major land owner and has the potential to develop its land holdings by establishing wind farms on its own sites with good wind conditions.
 Wind power has low operating costs, since it does not require the purchase of fuel, and production is free of carbon dioxide.

 Along with the Eurofideme 2 investment fund, in 2014 Holmen built a wind farm at Varsvik, a few kilometres from its paper mill in Hallstavik.
 The turbines came on stream in autumn 2014 and annual production capacity is estimated at 165 GWh.
 Building the wind farm cost around SEK 650 million.
-Production during the first full year, 2015, amounted to 164 GWh.
-Holmen's share is 50 per cent, i.e. 82 GWh.
+Production in 2016, a year of light winds, totalled 147 GWh.
+Holmen's share of production is 50 per cent.
+The share of wind power in total electricity generation is continuing to increase in Sweden despite relatively low electricity and certificate prices.
+Holmen's strategy is to develop competitive projects that are profitable for the Group.

-At Blodrotberget and Blackfjället in the Municipality of Örnsköldsvik, environmental permits were granted in 2013 for around 70 wind turbines, with annual production in the region of 500 GWh.
+At Blodrotberget and Blackfjället in the Municipality of Örnsköldsvik, environmental permits were granted for wind turbines in 2013.
+The production potential in these areas is estimated at more than 500 GWh per year.
 In 2015, a power line permit was obtained for the connecting power lines, which means that the project is ready for construction to begin.

-An 18 per cent stake in VindIn AB gives Holmen part ownership of the Trattberget wind farm in the Municipality of Örnsköldsvik and Skutskär in the Municipality of Skutskär.
-Another wind farm, Svalskulla in Pohjanmaa, Finland, was also brought on stream in 2014.
-In total there are now 40 turbines supplying electricity to Holmen and the other stakeholder companies.
-Overall, VindIn's turbines are expected to produce around 305 GWh per year, with Holmen's stake currently equating to production of around 55 GWh per year.
-Wind power production was very good in 2015, with annual production of 317 GWh, and Holmen's share amounting to 56 GWh.
+An 18 per cent stake in VindIn AB gives Holmen part ownership of the wind farms of Trattberget in the Municipality of Örnsköldsvik, Skutskär in the Municipality of Skutskär and Svalskulla in Närpiö, Finland.
+In total there are now 40 turbines generating electricity for Holmen and the other stakeholder companies.
+Taken together, VindIn's turbines are expected to produce around 305 GWh per year, with Holmen's stake currently equating to production of around 55 GWh per year.
+2016 was generally a year of light winds in the Nordic region.
+Wind power production was below budget in 2016 at 265 GWh, with Holmen's share amounting to 47 GWh.